bullet-with-butterfly-wings/pumping/README.md

     I checked the second harmonics, documents
     Maxed gain for small ones (0.1, 0.2), half of the max gain (0.4) 50s sweep Go 100s sweep, max gain/5 = 200, for 0.8 and 1.6
+    Figured what was wrong with the power broadening - need to have time constant the same for the whole time + gain the same Go with time of sweep 20s and whatever gain is convenient Add one more point for 50mV (gradient is going to be 2 then) Max gain, time constant 1s, 50s sweep time I think I can do better with the power broadening

+Rabi - 28/10
+    Need to finish for Rb87
+    50kHz, 100gain, looking at the positive, 10Hz, so it "saturates"